Scan Old Photos – And How to DIY

 - Scan photos using a flatbed scanner or a digital or smartphone camera.
 With scanner, scan up to four loose photos or one album page at a time.
 With camera, scan one or two photos at a time – otherwise the resolution will suffer.
 Save the scans in a folder on your Mac.

 - Edit the photos’ creation dates.
 By default, scanned photos show when you scanned them – not when they were originally taken.
 Switch to the Tag mode in SnipTag, click open a photo, and add the correct date.
 Also consider adding the location and a short description.
-You can also do this in batch mode – e.g. if you have 20 wedding photos, all taken on the same date and at the same place.
+You can also do this in batch mode – e.g. if you have 20 photos, all taken on the same date and at the same place.
 Select them all and change their metadata simultaneously.

-- Export the scans to a folder on your computer.
+- Transfer the scans to a folder on your computer.
 As a result of your editing the EXIF dates, the photos will be sorted in the correct chronological sequence in the folder, and also when you view them with any program on any computer.

 Congratulations – you have scanned the first batch, now repeat with more photos.
 Don’t forget to back up the exported scans on an external drive or a cloud storage service.